-Node Address Coil Address High Number of Coils High • Force Data Low 28 to 29 Error Check Field (2 bytes) 0B 0F 00 13 00 0A 02 CD 01 CRC
+Node Address Function Code Coil Address Low Number of Coils Low • Data Force Data Low 28 to 29 Error Check Field (2 bytes) 0B 0F 00 13 00 0A 02 CD 01 CRC

-The normal response is an echo of the server address, function code, starting address, and quantity of coils forced.
+The normal response will be an echo of the Server address, function code, starting address, and quantity of coils forced.

-Node Address Coil Address High Coil Address Low Error Check Field (2 bytes) 0B 0F 00 13 00 0A CRC
+Node Address Function Code Coil Address High Coil Address Low Number of Coils High Number of Coils Low Error Check Field (2 bytes) 0B 0F 00 13 00 0A CRC

-Writing to coils with Modbus function 15 is accomplished regardless of whether the addressed coils are disabled or not.
+The writing of coils via Modbus function 15 will be accomplished regardless of whether the addressed coils are disabled or not.

 Coils that are not programmed in the controller logic program are not automatically cleared upon power up.
-Thus, if such a coil is set ON by function code 15 and (even months later) an output is connected to that coil, the output is hot.
+Thus, if such a coil is set ON by function code 15 and (even months later) an output is connected to that coil, the output will be hot.

-7.2.12 Preset Multiple Registers (Function Code 16)
+7.2.10 Preset Multiple Registers (Function Code 16)

-This Function Code allows you to modify the contents of a Modbus 4x range in the slave.
-This writes up to 125 registers at time.
+This Function Code allows the user to modify the contents of a Modbus 4x range in the server.
+This will write up to 125 registers at time.
 Since the controller is actively scanning, it also can alter the content of any holding register at any time.

-Note: Function codes 5, 6, 15, and 16 are the only messages that are recognized as valid for broadcast.
+Note: Function codes 5, 6, 15, and 16 are the only messages that will be recognized as valid for broadcast.

-The example below is a request to write 2 registers starting at register 40002 in slave 11.
+The example below is a request to write 2 registers starting at register 40002 in server 11.